 2011 Tillman Scholar

-As a subject matter expert, Matt has been featured on CNN’s The Lou Dobbs Show, NBC Nightly News, Dateline, the American Council on Education’s website, In Their Boots, The Wall Street Journal, The Washington Post, The New York Times, USA Today, and several local newspapers and news programs for his work with veterans.
+Matt’s contributions locally and nationally were recorded in the U.S. Congressional Record by Congressman Raul Grijalva in 2011.
+He has been featured by several prominent media outlets to include CNN’s The Lou Dobbs Show, NBC Nightly News, Dateline, the American Council on Education’s, In Their Boots, The Wall Street Journal, The Washington Post, The New York Times, USA Today as well as several local newspapers and news programs for his work with veterans.